How Eco-One® Works

 Plastics (or polymers) are made of long molecular chains of organic molecules called monomers.
 Polymers do not exist naturally, are air-tight and water-tight, and most are designed to be incredibly stable.
 As a result, polymers do not biodegrade easily and will last in the environment for centuries, possibly forever.

-Eco-One® is an organic additive that enhances the biodegradation process through a series of chemical and biological processes when disposed of in a biologically active landfill.
+Eco-One® is an organic additive that, when incorporated into the plastic product, enhances the natural biodegradation process when disposed of in a biologically active landfill.